Practitioners

 APA Titled Sports & Exercise Physiotherapists

-Her own sporting background in competitive netball assists Sarah in the management of elite and recreational athletes, using an individualised approach to help clients achieve their physical goals.
+Her own sporting background in competitive high-level netball assists Sarah in the management and understanding of all elite and recreational athletes wanting to return to their best.

 Availability: Tuesdays (am), Thursdays (am).